top of page

 When.
 Anytime except bedtime (because you’ll likely fall asleep).
 Some clients do the meditation at night specifically because it can help them fall asleep.
 It is fine for this purpose, but it doesn’t count as time doing the meditation.
 If you wake up at night and can’t fall asleep, do it then.

 How often.
-At least once a day, and more when possible.
+At least once a day.

 Tips